How to upload Test Cases into Test Steps Designer

 When introducing Focused Build – Test Steps at a customer we usually find ourselves in a situation where plenty of time was already invested in describing manual test cases with tools like MS Excel.
 And of course you do not want to lose this content and start from scratch just because you implement a new tool for manual testing!

 No need to be afraid: you can upload your existing test cases into SAP Solution Manager via the Upload Wizard of Test Steps Designer!

 Please note: this article mainly describes the upload functionality with Focused Build SP2.
-At the end you will find a section with details on new features that come with Focused Build SP3.
+At the end you will find a section with details on new features that come with the latest SPs of Focused Build.